 What TO pack:

 -Clothes: You want your clothes to be lightweight and, if possible, 100% cotton.
 Synthetics do not breath and you will be soaking with sweat in an hour if you wear them.
 Try to also bring light cover ups that will protect you from bugs and the sun.
-Also, bring a few scarves (ladies) to cover your shoulders at night, but you can also buy scarves for cheap.

 -Sunscreen: Sunscreen is EXTREMELY expensive in Bali.
 It is probably because it has to be imported and therefore subjected to a high tax.
 You will go through sunscreen faster then you expect because you have to put it on everytime you go out in the sun or you will get burned.
 I would bring one large tube per week at least, and then a nicer tube of sunscreen for your face with a higher SPF.
 The sun is VERY strong, so don’t skimp out on the SPF either.